 Another great thing about the Sevylor Quikpak is that it possesses multiple air chambers that allow each other to stay inflated in case any of them is punctured.
 As a bonus, its Airtight System is leak-proof, reducing the worry over the possibility of it leaking during a long trip.
 The cherry on top?
 It has Double-Lock valves with an equal amount of locking points that make the inflation and deflation processes easier for anyone that handles it.
 The Sevylor also comes with a backrest and multi-position footrest that provides the user with a lot of comforts while making a long exploration of the waterways without worrying about their backs paying the consequences if they get too carried away.

 Of course, the drink-holder and bungee storage shall not be forgotten.
 They can keep both drinks, mind the redundancy, and extra gear accessible for when the kayaker is still stuck in the waters and need to have a quick sip after a long day under the sun.
 On top of that, they won’t have to worry about their gear getting lost.
-Promising, isn’t it?Check Latest Price
+Promising, isn’t it?No products found.

 5. Pakayak Bluefin 14 Feet Hardshell Packable Kayak